CODES OF CONDUCT

 - If a child fails to respond to the rules and instructions during the class (e.g. throwing the apparatus around in a harmful manner regardless of being told to stop), they may be asked to sit aside as a disciplinary action to contemplate why their behaviour is a risk to themselves and other participants in the class.

 - Do not bring to the practice any unnecessary items.
-Only pack the minim for the class.
+Only pack the minimum for the class.
 RG1 is not responsible for any items left behind.

 - No heavy meals at least 2h before the exercise.
 The practice includes a lot of rotational movements and jumping which should not be done with a full belly as this may cause the child to be nauseous and not be able to participate with the required intensity to learn the movements safely.